volkante/Pack-n-go/README.md

 # Pack N Go - Your Ultimate Packing Checklist

 Pack N Go is a simple and intuitive React application designed to help you create and manage packing lists for your camping trips, weekend getaways, or any travel adventure.
-Say goodbye to forgotten essentials and hello to stress-free packing!

 ## Key Features